-Upon your arrival, you may have no credit history in the U.S., making it hard to get a conventional credit card.
-An alternative is to apply for a secured credit card.
-This card works like a regular credit card – and helps to build your credit history – except that you would deposit money into an account as collateral.
+If you have no credit history in the U.S., consider applying for a secured credit card.
+This card works like a regular credit card, except that you deposit money into an account as collateral.

-One of the best ways to create a favorable credit history is to use that card and pay off the balance each month.
-After a few months of making payments on time, you can qualify for a traditional credit card.
+One of the best ways to build a strong credit history is to use the secured card and pay off the balance each month.
+If you continue to make timely payments, you may qualify for an unsecured credit card.